bhan0234/mthree-sre/python/pandas.md

 print(less_than_70k)
 # Give them a 10% raise
 # df.loc[[True, True, False, False, False], 'salary'] *= 1.1, same as
+#multiple coloumn lables then pass as a list [ salary, authpr]
 df.loc[less_than_70k, 'salary'] *= 1.1

 # David has been promoted, but we have forgotten his index.